tarantool/doc/doc/reference/reference_lua/config/utils_schema.rst

 Scalar nodes
 ************

-Scalar nodes hold a single value of a primitive type: a string, a number, a boolean value and so on.
-For the full list of available scalar types, see :ref:`config_utils_schema_data_types`.
+Scalar nodes hold a single value of a primitive type, for  example, a string or a number.
+For the full list of supported scalar types, see :ref:`config_utils_schema_data_types`.

 This configuration has one scalar node of the ``string`` type: